COSC481W-2020Fall/cosc481w-581-2020-fall-datatitans/README.md

 ### 1. Installing Docker
 * Download docker desktop from https://www.docker.com/products/docker-desktop.
 * Follow the installation wizard to set up docker
 * Once docker is installed, create a password file called `postgres_password.txt` on the `datatitans/cred/` directory.
-This will hold the postgres user credentials in the format "username, password".
-The username I used is DataTitans and you can set any password.
+This will hold the postgres instance password.
+Simply make any password.
 * At this stage you should be ready to start up the docker container.

 ### 2. Starting up the docker container